 Whether you are drawn to people or nature, or to the indoors or outdoors, there is a volunteer niche for you at Upper Newport Bay.
-NBC Naturalists and Associates have contributed over 100,000 hours of documented volunteer service conducting water and walking tours, school and scout programs, hands-on restoration and a myriad of other activities in support of the California Department of Fish and Wildlife, Orange County Parks, the City of Newport Beach and the California Coastal Commission.
+NBC Naturalists and Associates have contributed over 130,000 hours of documented volunteer service conducting water and walking tours, school and scout programs, hands-on restoration and a myriad of other activities.

-If you have the time and energy to commit to volunteering on a more regular basis, the first step is to take the Associate Training class.
+If you have the time and energy to commit to volunteering on a more regular basis, become an Associate Volunteer.
 Associates staff the Interpretive Center front desk, conduct outreach, help organize special events, assist with water and walking tours and other education programs, perform stewardship activities, and provide administrative, fundraising and community relations support.
 A time commitment of at least 4 hours per month for twelve months, or equivalent is expected.

-The Newport Bay Naturalist organization sponsors a 11-week Naturalist Training Class that is held each fall.
+The Newport Bay Conservancy sponsors a 12-week Naturalist Training Class every Fall with lectures on Thursday nights and field work on Saturday mornings.
 This prestigious course, taught by college professors, provides the in-depth knowledge of the natural history and ecology of the Bay to allow Naturalists to teach others about the Bay and the plants and wildlife found there.
-Prior life sciences education at a high school or college level is not needed, but we ask that anyone interested in this program attend the one-day Associate Orientation/Training.
+Prior life sciences education at a high school or college level is not needed, but we ask that anyone interested in this program attend the Associate Training.
 Enthusiasm and a desire to share that enthusiasm with an elementary school, high school, adult or family audience are far more important.